 The benefits of having revision surgery far outweigh the pain and suffering you may be going through.
 NJSO surgeons are highly skilled and specifically trained to fix the complications of a failed neck, back or spine surgery.
 A life free of pain is never out of reach.
 Contact us at (855) 586-2615 to begin the treatment you need and deserve today.

 Our doctors have experienced misdiagnosed patients first-hand, which is why NJ Spine & Orthopedic specializes in revision surgery to fix failed surgeries.
 Our surgeons are experienced and specifically trained to fix the complicated problems that arise from correcting an already altered spine condition.

 A spinal fusion, which is performed based on degenerative disc-related conditions, is one of the most commonly failed procedures nationwide, as well as in our own offices.
 When a fusion fails, it results in the areas surrounding the fused spine segments to begin prematurely wearing down, creating an influx of pain, and additional conditions.
 Our doctors are experts in performing artificial disc replacement, a minimally invasive treatment solution to a failed fusion.

 Another common failed surgery we see is a failed lumbar laminectomy to treat spinal stenosis or foraminal stenosis.
 This issue typically occurs if the technique used to perform the procedure was outdated or too advanced for an inexperienced surgeon to successfully perform.
 Our surgeons have promulgated a special surgical technique to perform a minimally invasive surgery called a laminoforaminotomy to fix the reoccurring problem.

 Do you worry you may be experiencing a failed surgery, and are looking for a minimally invasive alternative that works?
-Try our Treatment Check Tool below to start the process of getting the treatment you need and deserve, finally.
+Try our Candidacy Verification tool below to learn if you qualify for one of our minimally invasive surgical interventions.